 Your new pension provider will require a transfer value quotation which Bedfordshire Pension Fund will guarantee for three months.

 You may also be able to transfer out your Additional Voluntary Contributions (AVCs) to a different pension arrangement.
-The conditions for transferring an AVC are different from those set out above.
-You can transfer your AVC without transferring your main LGPS benefits.
+The conditions for transferring an AVC are different.
+You can transfer your AVC without transferring your main LGPSbenefits.